averyzgriffin/NarutoCV/README.md

 <p>&nbsp</p>

 Disclaimer:
-There are several parties for which I owe a lot credit to.
-Namely:
+There are several parties for which I owe much credit to:

 Naruto-Arena - The whole game idea was pretty much just a copy of Naruto Arena.
 So I owe the creators of that gem a big thank you.
 In fact, most of the character icons and attack icons I used in the game I got from their website.
 I don't think I am nearly as talented as the NA creators plus I made my version in Python (PyGame) plus I didn't spend that much time on it, hence why my version is inferior.